2002 Tour de France, Prologue to Stage 10: Prologue

 As usual, the Tour started with a prologue, a short individual time trial, this time one of 7 km in Luxembourg.
-Armstrong won, which was not a surprise, since he is known as a very good time trialist.
+Armstrong won, which was not a surprise, since he was known as a very good time trialist.
 What was a surprise, was the second place of Frenchman Laurent Jalabert.
 Of the favourites, Moreau had a disappointing race, ending only 40th, 24 seconds behind Armstrong.

 Note: Laurent Jalabert got to wear the green jersey, as a rider cannot wear two leading jerseys at the same time.